Zunith/BCRP-Updates/README.md

 - Added a new set of sounds. (ambient etc.)
 - Added proper physics.
 (You can loose your grip when climbing things, running etc.)
 - Added a car-wash.
+- Added the ability to sitdown on any bench using the "F" muscle.
+- Added driveable, and rideable Metro Trains that roam the map.
 - Updated the Police Radar system.
 (V1.3.0)
 - Edited the vehicle damage multiplier.
 - Edited the fuel gage and how fast fuel disipates.